Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 Each platform has its own personality:

-- Pinterest loves recipes
+- Pinterest loves food and lifestyle

-- Instagram loves visuals
+- Instagram loves visuals and brand building

-- Facebook loves community
+- Facebook loves community and connection

 8. What Will I Name My Blog?